ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 I was never really drawn to any of the major frameworks.
 The most appealing was Vue due to its acceptance of using straight HTML + CSS + JS and just enhancing parts, but even then I didn't really like the Vue-y parts of it.

 At [GreenSock](https://gsap.com/) (GSAP) we mainly used a (crappy) PHP-based CMS called Invision Power Board (now Invision Community).
-At ([Rally](https://rallyinteractive.com/)) we used Nunjucks for templating and Contentful as the CMS for the major projects I worked on there.
+At [Rally](https://rallyinteractive.com/) we used Nunjucks for templating and Contentful as the CMS for the major projects I worked on there.
 At [Stripe](https://stripe.com/) we used Ruby on the backend, Liquid as the templating engine, and Contentful as the CMS.

-That's not to say that I never used React or the other frameworks; I used React at GreenSock, Rally, Stripe, and multiple freelance projects.
+That's not to say that I never used React or the other frameworks.
+I used React at GreenSock, Rally, Stripe, and multiple freelance projects.
 I used Angular and Vue once or twice for little things.
 But I never really vibed with the big hype around React and the other big frameworks.

 ## Svelte is great!

-Around 2020, I started hearing more about Svelte, Solid.js and other tools like it — what I consider the modern era of frameworks.
-However, due to my full time job and hobbies that didn't involve front-end web frameworks, I didn't really give them a try.
+Around 2020, I started hearing more about Svelte, Solid.js, and other tools like them — what I consider the modern era of frameworks.
+However, due to my full time job and hobbies that didn't involve the cool, new front-end web frameworks, I didn't really give them a try.

 When I was laid off by Stripe in late 2022, that suddenly changed: I had time to not only play with cool new tools like [Rive](https://rive.app/) and [Spline](https://spline.design/) but also to learn about Svelte and Solid.js!
 I also did freelance work that got me exposed to a wider variety of tools.